cad106uk/cyberhive_test/README.md

 My first attempt to fix this was to compile and add the GLIBC_2.18 library the to LD_LIBRARY_PATH.
 This did not work and just caused everything to throw a segmentation fault.

 My second attempt to fix this is to install rustup on the server machine and compile the rust program there.
 This worked

+Forgot to flush and cleant he sockets for the client end.
+Now fixed